Boston Truck Accident Lawyers

 Every state has statutes of limitations, or deadlines, for filing certain types of legal claims.
 If you fail to file a claim before the statute of limitations expires, you lose the right to do so.

 In Massachusetts, you must file personal injury claims within three years after the cause of the action accrues (Massachusetts General Laws Section 2A).
 This covers all motor vehicle accidents, including truck crashes.

 Wrongful death claims have the same three-year statute of limitations as personal injury claims (Massachusetts General Laws Chapter 229 Section 2).

-Contact Janet, Jenner & Suggs’ Boston Truck Accident Lawyers
+Contact Janet, Janet & Suggs’ Boston Truck Accident Lawyers

 Recovering from an accident involving a large truck is difficult for both you and your family.

-At Janet, Jenner & Suggs, we understand the hardships you are facing and will apply our legal knowledge and experience to help you seek justice and receive the compensation you need.
+At Janet, Janet & Suggs, we understand the hardships you are facing and will apply our legal knowledge and experience to help you seek justice and receive the compensation you need.